fperakis/SACLA_2022B8033/README.md

 which python
 ```

-add to the .bash_profile the following
+add to the ~/.bashrc the following
 ```bash
 source env/bin/activate
 export PIP_PROXY=http://proxy.hpc.spring8.or.jp:3128